Table of Contents

 What innovations have influenced the current state of fintech?
 They include cryptocurrencies, blockchain technology, new digital advisory, trading systems, equity crowdfunding, peer-to-peer lending, and of course, mobile payment systems.
 Many of them are on everyone’s lips, and we bet you’ve read about some of them in today’s financial headlines.

-So, why is finance a unique target for machine learning compared to other industries?
+So, why is machine learning for finance a unique target for this industry compared to others?

 - Small data vs. big data.
 TFinancial research mainly focuses on big data, but small data is the real issue in asset management.
 The core task in asset management, return prediction, is a small data problem.
 Big data in finance refers to many variables to predict returns.
 Yet, the richness of an ML model is defined by the number of observations, which is usually small.